mozilla/fxa/features/FxA-83-sign-in-confirmation-email/README.md

 - [ ] Create `tokenVerifications` table
   and associated stored procedures.
-- [ ] Update token-creation stored procedures
+- [ ] Update token-creation endpoints and stored procedures
   to also insert into `tokenVerifications` as part of the same transaction.
-- [ ] Update `PUT /sessionToken/:id` endpoint
+- [ ] Update token-deletion endpoints and stored procedures
-  to accept verification state.
+  to also delete from `tokenVerifications` as part of the same transaction.
-- [ ] Update `PUT /keyFetchToken/:id` endpoint
+- [ ] Add `/token/:id/verify` endpoint and stored procedure
-  to accept verification state.
-- [ ] Add `/token/:id/verify` endpoint for verifying tokens.
+  for verifying tokens.
-- [ ] Add stored procedure and endpoint
+- [ ] Add endpoints and stored procedures
-  that returns token joined to its `tokenVerified` state.
+  that return tokens joined to its `tokenVerified` state.

 ### fxa-auth-mailer